3 steps to connect Roku to your VPN

 Solution B: Set up a virtual router with a VPN

-To set up a virtual router with a VPN, you’ll need a Windows 10 laptop and patience for six simple steps.
+To set up a virtual router with a VPN, you’ll need a Windows 10 laptop and some patience.

 Disclaimer: This method only works on Windows.
 A Mac cannot share and receive WiFi simultaneously unless it’s using the L2TP/IPSec protocol.
 L2TP/IPSec is outdated and obsolete, and Surfshark does not offer it among its VPN protocols.